WWE and UFC combine to create $21.4 billion entertainment company

 WWE and the company that runs Ultimate Fighting Championship will combine to create a $21.4 billion sports entertainment company.

-A new publicly traded company will be formed that houses the UFC and WWE brands, with Endeavor Group Holdings Inc. taking a 51% controlling interest in the new company.
+A new publicly traded company will house UFC and World Wrestling Entertainment brands, with Endeavor Group Holdings Inc. taking a 51% controlling interest in the new company.
 Existing WWE shareholders will hold a 49% stake.

-The companies put the enterprise value of UFC at $12.1 billion and WWE at $9.3 billion.
+The companies put the enterprise value of UFC at $12.1 billion and WWE’s value at $9.3 billion.

-The new business will be lead by Endeavor CEO Ari Emanuel.
+The new business, which does not yet have a name, will be lead by Endeavor CEO Ari Emanuel.
 Vince McMahon, executive chairman at WWE, will serve in the same role at the new company.
+Dana White will continue as president of UFC and Nick Khan will be president at WWE.

+“Together, we will be a $21+ billion live sports and entertainment powerhouse with a collective fanbase of more than a billion people and an exciting growth opportunity,” McMahon said in a prepared statement Monday.

+He also provided some idea of where the focus of the new company will be, saying that it will look to maximize the value of combined media rights, enhance sponsorship monetization, develop new forms of content and pursue other strategic mergers and acquisitions to further bolster their brands.

+A synergy already exists talent wise between WWE and UFC, with stars such as Brock Lesnar and Ronda Rousey crossing over between the two businesses.

+The deal between Endeavor and WWE catapults WWE into a new era, after functioning as a family-run business for decades.
+McMahon purchased Capitol Wrestling from his father in 1982, and took the regional wrestling business to a national audience with the likes of wrestling stars such as Andre the Giant, Hulk Hogan and Dwayne “The Rock” Johnson.
+The company, which changed its name to World Wrestling Federation and later World Wrestling Entertainment, hosted its first WrestleMania in 1985.

-The announcement comes after Vince McMahon, the founder and majority shareholder of WWE, returned to the company in January and said that it could be up for sale.
+The announcement of the WWE transaction arrives after McMahon, the founder and majority shareholder of WWE, returned to the company in January and said that it could be up for sale.

-Rumors swirled about who would possibly be interested in buying WWE, with chatter focusing on companies such as Endeavor, Disney, Fox, Comcast, Amazon and Saudi Arabia’s Public Investment Fund.
+Rumors swirled about who would possibly be interested in buying WWE, with Endeavor, Disney, Fox, Comcast, Amazon and Saudi Arabia’s Public Investment Fund all in the mix.

-Industry experts had viewed WWE as an attractive acquisition target given its global reach and loyal fanbase, which includes everyone from minors to seniors and a wide range of incomes.
+Media industry analysts viewed WWE as an attractive target given its global reach and loyal fanbase, which includes everyone from minors to seniors and a wide range of incomes.

 The company held its marquee event, WrestleMania, over the weekend.
 Last year, WWE booked revenue of $1.3 billion.